 By prioritizing comprehensive measurements, you lay the groundwork for saddlery that supports both safety and performance.

-Step 3: Evaluating Fit and Comfort
+Step 3: The Comfort Check: Evaluating the Fit

 Once you have the right measurements, assess the saddlery fit dynamically.
 Start with static checks to ensure even contact along the horse’s back, adequate clearance at the withers, and correct panel alignment.
 Watch for warning signs such as bridging, rocking, or uneven pressure.